agaldran/cost_sensitive_loss_classification/README.md

 Medical Image Computing and Computer Assisted Intervention, 2020 (accepted)
 ```

 The ArXiv version is [here](https://arxiv.org/abs/2010.00291).
+You can find a quick introduction to how to use our code in [this notebook](https://github.com/agaldran/cost_sensitive_loss_classification/blob/master/CS_loss.ipynb).
 If you find the code here useful in your research, we appreciate if you can cite our work.
 Thanks!

 ### Introduction